It’s that time of year again. It’s beginning to get cold outside. For some renters in Minnesota, it’s still very chilly inside their homes as well.

 To help protect tenants rights to warm shelter, some city governments have enacted rules to keep rental housing warm during winter months.
 We have a guide to heat requirements for many Minnesota cities that is available here.
 Renters in cities not listed should call their local city hall to inquire about local rental housing heat requirements.
 Tenants who want to enforce their right to warm housing can also call our tenant hotline: 612-728-5767 (Twin Cities metro area) or 1-866-866-3546 (toll-free from outside metro area) or email a housing attorney here.

 Do you think Minnesota should have a statewide minimum heat requirement for rental housing?
 Have you experienced an extremely cold rental home and had trouble enforcing your rights?
 Let us know!
-We want the MN State Legislature to consider this idea next year!
+We want the MN State Legislature to consider this idea in 2014!